-The dVRK (da Vinci Research Kit) is a community effort to support research in the field of telerobotic surgery.
-The Intuitive Foundation is excited to support this effort by sponsoring hardware from retired first-generation da Vinci Surgical Systems that can be used to assemble research platforms for exploring innovative new concepts in minimally-invasive surgery.
-This shared research platform supports collaboration across university groups in order to stimulate and accelerate research in the field.
+The da Vinci Research Kit (dVRK) is a community effort supporting research in the field of telerobotic surgery.
+The Intuitive Foundation supports this effort by sponsoring hardware from retired first-generation da Vinci Surgical Systems that can be repurposed to assemble research platforms that explore innovative new concepts in minimally-invasive surgery.
+This shared research platform supports collaboration across university groups to stimulate and accelerate research in the field.

-At present, there are da Vinci Research Kits at over thirty universities in ten countries worldwide.
-These kits support a broad range of research from the exploration of innovative new ways of performing information- and image-guided surgery to developing novel surgical instrumentation, intuitive user interfaces, and even to study futuristic surgical task automation methods and their potential impacts.
+At present, there are dVRKs at more than 30 universities in 10 countries worldwide.
+These kits support a broad range of research, from the exploration of innovative new ways of performing information- and image-guided surgeries to developing novel surgical instrumentation, innovative user interfaces, and even futuristic surgical task automation methods and their potential impacts.

 There are currently two dVRK community wiki sites:

 Non-profit education and research institutions are eligible to apply for dVRK hardware and support.

 Hardware may not be available in all geographic regions, due to import restrictions.

 Donated equipment is “Not for Clinical Use” and must not be placed in a hospital operating room for use with human patients.